leedskiy/KNIGHTS-SOFT-SPOT/README.md

 <h3>
     KNIGHT'S SOFT SPOT is non-existent shelter for pets.
 On the website you can see the information about the shelter, the gallery of the shelter with the video and photos.
-Also there is a table with the statistics and the form for making donations (not real).
+There is also a table with the statistics and the form for making donations (not real).
 </h3>
 <h4>